 Use technical analysis and fundamental analysis

 Large-cap and small-cap stocks are two broad areas that are constantly changing.
 For one, for most stocks to become large-caps, they usually become small-caps first.
-You can use these strategies to trade the two areas better.

 External Useful Resources